James Cameron filmography

 In 1997, Cameron directed, wrote, and produced the epic romantic disaster film Titanic which grossed over $1.8 billion at the worldwide box-office and became the highest grossing of all time.
 He received the Academy Award for Best Director, the Academy Award for Best Film Editing, and shared the Academy Award for Best Picture with the other producers.
 It had a total of 14 Oscar nominations (tying the record set by the 1950 drama All About Eve) and won 11 (tying the record set by the 1959 epic historical drama Ben-Hur).
 Cameron also won the Golden Globe Award for Best Director and shared the Golden Globe Award for Best Motion Picture – Drama with the other producers.
 He followed this by directing, and producing two underwater documentaries: Ghosts of the Abyss (2003), and Aliens of the Deep (2005).
 He returned to directing features in 2009 with the 3D science fiction film Avatar.
 It grossed over $2.9 billion at the worldwide box-office and became the highest grossing of all time surpassing Titanic.
 Avatar was nominated for nine Academy Awards and won three in technical categories.
 Cameron also earned a second Golden Globe Award for Best Director, and Best Motion Picture – Drama.
 He followed this by executive producing two 3D films, Sanctum (2011) and Cirque du Soleil: Worlds Away (2012), as well as the documentary Deepsea Challenge 3D (2014).

 Cameron made his television debut in 1998 playing himself in the sitcom Mad About You.
-Two years later he executive produced the science fiction television series Dark Angel (2000) starring Jessica Alba.
+Two years later, he executive produced the science fiction television series Dark Angel (2000) starring Jessica Alba.
 In 2005, he appeared in two documentaries about the sinking of the RMS Titanic: Last Mysteries of the Titanic, and Tony Robinson's Titanic Adventure.
 He also made appearances as himself on the comedy-drama television series Entourage that same year.
 Cameron followed this by executive producing two biblical documentaries, The Exodus Decoded (2006) and Lost Tomb of Jesus (2007).
 He executive produced and appeared in a third Titanic related documentary, Titanic: Final Word with James Cameron, in 2012.
 Two years later, Cameron executive produced the climate change documentary television series Years of Living Dangerously (2014) which received the Primetime Emmy Award for Outstanding Documentary or Nonfiction Series.
+In 2025, Cameron began working with Billie Eilish on a "mysterious 3D project".